You are invited!

 - Provide students with a real-world engineering experience that incorporates the practical application of math and science

-- Prepare students to be technologically literate and thus better prepared to enter the workforce
+- Prepare students to be technologically literate and better prepared to enter higher education pursuing a STEM discipline and the workforce.

 - Help students develop leadership, project management, teamwork, and organizational skills